Posted on: March 14, 2019

 - Find other resources to help you out.
 Study with a friend who gets the material, ask an older sibling for help, research and watch helpful videos online, or ask your parents.
 Just because you don’t understand the material the way it was explained doesn’t mean you can’t learn it.

 - Work on the material before it’s due so you can tell when you don’t understand it.
-That way you have time to study it or talk to the teacher before it’s due.
+That way, you have enough time to study it or talk to the teacher and aren’t panicking or giving up at the last minute.

 Choose what you want to get better at this year